Create and manage databases with the Database Service

 Periodically rotate the source database replication user password with the following steps:

-2. After making the required changes to rotate the replication user password, click Save.
+2. Make the changes to rotate the replication user password.

 After the change is applied, the migration backend uses the new password.